SCons

 SCons is a software development tool that analyzes source code dependencies and operating system adaptation requirements from a software project description and generates final binary executables for installation on the target operating system platform.
 Its function is similar to the more popular GNU build system.

 The tool generates Python scripts for project configuration and build logic.

 History

-The Cons software construction utility, written in the Perl, was created by Bob Sidebotham in 1999.
+The Cons software construction utility, written in Perl, was created by Bob Sidebotham in 1999.
 It served as a base for the ScCons build tool, a design which won the Software Carpentry project SC Build competition in August 2000.
 ScCons was the foundation for SCons.

 SCons inspired the creation of Waf, formerly known as SCons/BKsys, which emerged in the KDE community.
 For some time, there were plans to use it as the build tool for KDE 4 and beyond, but that effort was abandoned in favor of CMake.